-In our Romania program, volunteers spend their time in an orphanage and in a hospital.
+In Romania, volunteers spend their time in our orphanage program.
 While you're researching and deciding if you want to also volunteer in Romania, you might notice that you don't really see photos of those kids...why's that?

 You might see photos every once in awhile like this one...

-Here's what a past ILP volunteer had to say about her experience:
+Here's what Emma, a past ILP volunteer had to say:

 "The orphanage.
 My happy place (okay one of my happy places, the hospital is one too).
 After returning from our long vacation I got the sweetest welcome.
 Lucian was wheeled into the room after being outside and I’m not kidding I have never seen him smile so big before.
 Heck, I’ve never smiled that big before!
 It was a joyous reunion.
 The kids have opened up more and more the longer I’ve been here.
 Back in May I never would have believed if you told me that Natalia would be smiling and cooing at me in just a couple months.
 The girl who was always crying.
 Even Eugen is laughing and smiling so much and reaching out to touch me and letting me hold his hand.
 And Victor laughs so hard at me!
 I honestly have so much fun with them.
 I pretend to trip on Victor’s stroller wheel and it just cracks him up.
 I can make Tiberiu smile by massaging his head and laugh by tickling him.
 I can make Sorina smile by saying “te ieubesc” (I love you).
 Adriana will squeal and kick her legs at the first sign of music or singing.
 Eugen smiles giddily when I scoop my arm behind his back to pick him up.
 They all have their own ways of melting my heart!"